 - Taniwha Tubes™ | There are 4 tubes all with unexcepted turns.

 - Maku Puihi Round Raft Rides™ | There are two lava tubes to choose from, 6-person rafts make their way spinning through the volcano, and then a zero-gravity hang to top off the ride!

 - Ohyah & Ohno Drop Slide™ | Take your pick between two drop slides, Ohno lunges you out 6 feet above the pool.

 Krakatau™ (The Volcano)

 This epic centerpiece stands at 200 feet tall and features waterfalls during the day, but make sure to stay until dark when fiery lava effects turn the volcano red.
-The volcano isn’t just eye-candy it’s the starting point for 5 rides.
-Surrounding the volcano are real sand beaches and large wave pool.
+The volcano isn’t just eye candy.
+It’s the starting point for five rides.
+Surrounding the volcano are real sand beaches and a large wave pool.
 The whole park is literally centered around the volcano.